Primary

 Stay on the balls of your feet for quick transitions and use your arms for momentum.
 Alternate your lead leg regularly to prevent fatigue imbalances and maintain rhythm.

-Want Box Step-Up (Alternating Fast) in your program?
+See where Box Step-Up (Alternating Fast) fits in your weekly plan

 Stand facing a sturdy box or step.